Auckland Regional Public Health Service

 In developed countries, keeping people and wastewater separate is normally very effective.
 However, there are situations where people can come into contact with wastewater.

-The most common is when wastewater overflows out of a sewer or wastewater pipe, usually because of blockages in the pipes or overload during heavy rain.
+This most often occurs when wastewater overflows out of a sewer or wastewater pipe, usually because the pipes are blocked or overloaded during heavy rain.

 Pipes can get blocked by tree roots, debris such as wet wipes and disposable items, and cooking-fats and oils that solidify in the pipes.
 When sewers overflow in dry weather it is usually because of pipe blockages.
 Where these dry weather overflows occur depends on the site of the blockage.
 If the blockage is off of your property, the overflow will often be discharged into the street.
 If the blockage is on your property or downstream of your connection to the main sewer, the wastewater may back up into your toilet or onto your land through a ‘gully trap’.